Not long after the display launched, Christine, the manager of the Taza Chocolate Bar, made a suggestion.

 Her idea: Why not tune the display to Taza?
 Instead of moving a flagman’s flag, why not spin an image of a granite grinding wheel.
 Granite grinding wheels are what Taza uses to create their gritty chocolate.

-I looked at the image on her phone.
+You looked at the image on her phone.
 Liked it.

-She sent me it to me.
+She sent me it to you.

 The new modification will require a slightly different servo, a continuous servo, which can rotate in two directions, instead of just going to fixed points and stopping.
 And some new code.